 The visitors can calm their heartbeat here while enjoying the beautiful 360° view of the open sea.
 There are also several nice spots to take pictures.

 Just enjoy the beach

-For visitors having the reluctance for the extreme rides, fear not, as the Timang Beach have other things to offer too.
+For visitors having the reluctance for the extreme rides, fear not, as the Timang Beach has other things to offer too.
 Yes, it is the beach itself, with the white sand, Pandan trees, and the green moss covering the corals.
 The perks of an undeveloped beach, that it is still natural with no human intervention.

 And so is Timang Beach, its beauty is still untouched.
 The sandy part of the beach is small since, for the most part, the beach consists of steep rocks directly adjacent to the sea.
 But the non-sandy part of the beach by any means is no less beautiful.

 Here visitors will witness the blue ocean with strong waves that broke out between the rocks.
-It is a wonder to contemplate on how these waves slowly build the rock formations on this beach over time.
+It is a wonder to contemplate how these waves slowly build the rock formations on this beach over time.

 The fresh lobster is something visitors should not miss during a visit to Timang Beach.
 Lobsters of Timang Beach are popular for their freshness and good quality.
-For 2 pound of lobster, quite enough to feed 2 to 3 people.
+For 2 pounds of lobster, quite enough to feed 2 to 3 people.
 It cost only Rp 250.000 – 350.000, a small price for a fresh sweet-savory seafood dish.

 Timang Beach Opening Hours

 The best time is during the dry season (April- September) especially to avoid the slippery and muddy road.
 It is also to get the best scenery since the weather is usually perfect with blue sky and fewer clouds during the dry season.